 - "As befitting a Swedish automobile, the XC60's interior is sleek and understated." -- Kelley Blue Book

 - "The rear seat is particularly roomy as smaller crossovers go, with a high seat cushion, above-average headroom and decent legroom for adults.
-The available integrated dual child booster seats are a great feature." -- Edmunds
+Unfortunately, the seatbacks do not recline, but parents and kids alike will appreciate the available integrated child booster seats that pop up from the seat bottom." -- Edmunds

 - "Contrasting colors adorn seats and door panels, and the bucket-style front seats are very comfortable." -- Kelley Blue Book

-Standard features on the 2014 Volvo XC60 include an eight-speaker CD audio system, Volvo’s Sensus infotainment system with a 7-inch display screen, Bluetooth phone and audio streaming, a USB/iPod input, satellite radio and steering-wheel mounted audio controls.
+Standard features on the 2015 Volvo XC60 include an eight-speaker audio system, Volvo’s Sensus infotainment system with a 7-inch display screen, Bluetooth, a USB/iPod input and satellite radio.
+All XC60 models also come with City Safety, which can automatically apply the brakes in attempt to avoid a low-speed collision.
+Volvo's upgraded Sensus Connect infotainment system comes standard on 2015.5 XC60 models, which provides smartphone app integration and a Wi-Fi hot spot.
 Available features include a voice-controlled navigation system, front and rear park assist, a 12-speaker Dolby Pro-Logic II surround sound audio system and a dual-screen, rear-seat DVD entertainment system.
-All XC60 models come with City Safety, which can automatically apply the brakes to try to avoid a low-speed collision.
-Optional safety features include a rearview camera, lane departure warning, driver alert control and collision warning with pedestrian and cyclist detection, which uses radar to scan for cyclists or pedestrians in your path and apply the brakes if necessary.
+Other optional features include a rearview camera, lane departure warning, adaptive cruise control, blind spot monitoring, a driver drowsiness detection system and collision warning with pedestrian and cyclist detection, which uses radar to scan for cyclists or pedestrians in your path and apply the brakes if necessary.

 - "The area of the XC60 that needs improvement is the control interface for the radio and navigation system.
 Kudos to Volvo for the air flow icon that makes it easy to route the heat to where it's needed in the cabin.
 But the panel full of small buttons, combined with a knob to scroll and select menu options, is hard to master at a glance." -- AutoWeek (2013)

-- "To accommodate cargo, the versatile 40/20/40-split rear seat can be folded in a number of different ways and maximum cargo space is 67 cubic feet: a good number for this class." -- Edmunds
+- "To accommodate cargo, the versatile 40/20/40-split rear seat can be folded in a number of different ways.
+Maximum cargo space is 67 cubic feet, which is a good number for this class." -- Edmunds

 - "The cargo area seems huge, it's easy to reach into and grab stuff up against the seatbacks, and the power liftgate is handy when you're rolling up with a loaded Costco cart." -- AutoWeek (2013)